 Loss Of Body Fat

 Studies show that your body can lose up to 20% of body fat when you exercise before eating (4).
-However, this may not be the case.
+However, this may not always be the case.

 Nonetheless, fasted exercise does have positive effects on general body composition and blood sugar levels that remain more stable when compared to fed exercise.